KonstiDE/Bestagon/README.md

 represented by different forms as rectangles or hexagons.
 More forms are coming soon...

-:warning:**Right now, Bestagon is restricted to EPGS:3857.
-We are working on a solution for supporting abitrary CRS.**:warning:
+:construction:**Right now, Bestagon binds to the CRS of the layers provided.
+Given which CRS you use, it could be unstable.**:construction:

 ## Installation
 Download the [zip file](https://github.com/KonstiDE/Bestagon/archive/refs/heads/master.zip)